-Best Touch ID apps for the 2016 MacBook Pro with Touch Bar
+Best Touch ID apps for the MacBook Pro with Touch Bar

 Your favorites?

 Are there any Touch ID-supported Mac apps you'd like to see on this list?
-Put them in the comments and we'll look into them.
-Your favorite app may be one of ours, too.
+Put them in the comments and I'll look into them.
+Your favorite app may end up being one of mine, too.